grezniczek/redcap_keyboard_shortcuts/README.md

 ### Project

 - **Hide indicator**: Suppresses display of the activity indicator.
+- **Disable prev/next**: Do not determine previous/next record.
+It may be necessary to use this in very large projects for performance reasons.

 ## Changelog

 Version | Description
 ------- | ------------------
+1.0.1   | Added prev/next record navigation.
+Add/Edit finetuning.
+Added help dialog.
+Disabled on surveys.
 1.0.0   | Initial release.